 - This is very simple and easy to do.

-- You can set a minimum order amount OR (not “and) restrict discounts to a customer group OR restrict discounts to certain collections of products.
+- You can set a minimum order amount OR (not “and”) restrict discounts to a customer group OR restrict discounts to certain collections of products.

 - If/when Shopify launches their own wholesale solution, nothing on your site will need to be “un-done” to take advantage of the new features.

-3) Open a separate wholesale store
+3) Open another store

 - You can password-protect it, so it’s only accessible to your wholesalers.